 Where to Travel in Australia Based on Your Interests

-Want to spend your time outdoors?
-Australian has you covered in many areas, some remote, and others closer to the cities.
-Plan to visit places like Tasmania, Uluru, the Great Barrier Reef and Daintree Rainforest in Queensland, Northern Territory or Western Australia.
+Do you enjoy spending a lot of time outdoors?
+Australian has visitors well covered with idyllic remote locales as well as stunning landscapes close to cities (like the Blue Mountains near Sydney).
+Plan to visit destinations like Tasmania, Uluru, the Great Barrier Reef and Daintree Rainforest in Queensland, Northern Territory or Western Australia.
 But even South Australia, close to Adelaide, fits the bill, a region that is often regarded as having the friendliest people in Australia.

 Save Money on Travel to Australia with Travel Hacks